-ACT 7.1 ADDITIONAL PROVISIONS FOR BUILDING ALTERATIONS

-Where additional provisions of the ACT Appendix to BCA 2011 have been made by instrument under the ACT's Building Act 2004, and notified at the following link, relevant building work or buildings may comply with the applicable provisions, as permitted by the provisions: http://www.legislation.act.gov.au/a/2004-11/di.asp.

-- (a) At the time of publishing of the latest NCC, additional NCC Volume Two provisions about sustainability were expected to continue under the ACT Appendix to NCC Volume Two, particularly for the energy efficiency of building extensions and alterations.
-NCC Volume Two users should check the latest ACT BCA Appendices made under the Building Act 2004 (ACT) at: http://www.legislation.act.gov.au/a/2004-11/di.asp. - (b) Other ACT legislation also regulates for sustainability when constructing or altering buildings, including their services.
-For example, the Water and Sewerage Act 2000 has relevant provisions in relation to water and sanitary plumbing, and sanitary drainage, which are intended to facilitate a reduction in water usage and energy used to heat water, and greenhouse gas emission.
-The Building (General) Regulation 2004 has provisions about applying certain BCA provisions, and alternatives to those provisions, to pre-existing parts of certain buildings, aimed at increasing the energy efficiency of the pre-existing part, amongst other things, when the pre-existing building is substantially altered or extended.
+ACT legislation other than the BCA also regulates for sustainability when constructing or altering buildings, including their services.
+For example, the Water and Sewerage Act 2000 has relevant provisions about water heaters, water and sanitary plumbing, and sanitary drainage, which are intended to facilitate a reduction in water usage and energy used to heat water, and greenhouse gas emission.
+If there is an inconsistency between requirements for the same aspect of water heaters in the BCA and the Water and Sewerage Act 2000, the latter prevails to the extent of the inconsistency.

+The Building (General) Regulation 2004 has provisions about applying certain BCA provisions and alternatives to those provisions, to pre-existing parts of certain buildings, aimed at increasing the energy efficiency of the existing part, amongst other things, when the existing building is substantially altered or extended.

-Practitioners should ensure they check the latest version of relevant legislation, and the latest version of the ACT BCA Appendix, available through the ACT legislation register at www.legislation.act.gov.au.
+Practitioners should ensure they check the latest version of relevant legislation, and the latest version of this appendix, available through the ACT legislation register at www.legislation.act.gov.au.